TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 In order for the documentation to be rendered, you need at least

 *   A valid :file:`composer.json`
-*   A documentation entry point either for a :ref:`multi page manual <full-documentation>` or for the rendering of a :ref:`single README file <single-file-documentation>`.
+*   A documentation entry point either for a :ref:`multi-page manual <full-documentation>` or for the rendering of a :ref:`single README file <single-file-documentation>`.

 Further conventions are: